hpssjellis/my-3D-printing-stl/particle-photon/readme.md

-Note: The latest .blend contains at the .stl files.
-Can be loaded using the free blender3D software
+Note: The latest .blend file contains all the .stl files.
+The .blend can be loaded using the free blender3D software at

-The .blend files can be used to edit the object, using free Blender3D at

 https://www.blender.org/download/